RV Living with Dogs – 27 Helpful Tips & Tricks

 RV Dogs Need ID Tags

-When leaving your dog in the RV, you should take measures to ensure they are safe.
-Installing a temperature sensor allows you to monitor temperature inside your RV from your phone.
+When leaving your dog in the RV, you should take measures to ensure their safety.
+Installing a temperature sensor allows you to monitor the temperature inside your RV from your phone.

 Although these devices are a bit pricey, they are an essential safety tool for RV living with dogs.
 The sensor’s app allows you to set an alert limit, so you will be notified if the temperature rises due to a power outage or air conditioner failure.